jasonm23/test-doubles-swift/PITCHME.md

 ---

-Obviously `func add` should be provided by an Adder class...
+`func add` can be provided by an Adder class

+---

+(sorry! needed a really simple example!)

 ---